xytrux/Trail-Texture-Remover/README.md

 2. Navigate to the project directory in your terminal.
 3. Install the required dependencies by running `pnpm install`.
 4. Run the script by executing `node index.js`.

+> !NOTE
+> This replaces the default trail texture.